dereuromark/cakephp-shim/docs/Model.md

 ...
 ```

+Note: In 3.x you can then safely replace record() usage with findById() again wherever you didn't need the second options argument :)

 ### fieldByConditions()
 This method is a better fit than the current field() method, as it provides a way to add $options (and contain in general).
 Please switch from field() to this method when using the shims.
 It will help ease the migration towards 3.x.